Recipient of the 2018 North Street Book Prize in Literary Fiction

 Indo Global International Film Festival Award for Best Multimedia Film

-Digi-Fest Temecula's People's Choice Award in Multimedia, 2021
+Digi-Fest Temecula's People's Choice Award & Honorable Mention

-In this unique children's VIDEOBOOK, Angela narrates her tale on the indwelling nature of friendship.
-Featuring over a hundred colorful illustrations, and underscored with whimsical music, The Richest Girl in the World sets the stage for a timeless and quintessentially fable-istic tale.
+In this unique children's "videobook" Angela narrates her tale on the indwelling nature of friendship.
+Featuring over a hundred colorful illustrations, and underscored with whimsical music by composer/pianist Chris Hardin, The Richest Girl in the World sets the stage for a timeless and quintessentially fable-istic tale.
 Lessons in gratitude and seeing beauty everywhere are taught by the story's two characters.
-In this new age where turning inward, soul-tending, and mindfulness are no longer fringe flower-child ideas but are in our everyday lexicon, The Richest Girl in the World is right on time to offer Kid-Lit for a risen consciousness.
+In this New Age where turning inward, soul-tending, and mindfulness are no longer fringe, flower-child ideas but are in our everyday lexicon, The Richest Girl in the World is right on time to offer Kid-Lit for a risen consciousness.
 With playful references to Van Gogh, Banksy, and Munch, The Richest Girl is for kids ages 8 to 108!

 Watch FREE on YouTube!